 It is possible to screen asymptomatic patients with the use of carotid duplex ultrasonography (CDU).
 It can assess the degree of carotid stenosis.
 The severity of the obstruction correlates to carotid velocity.
 Inaccuracies can be shown if there are blood vessel kinks and bends which may cause elevated velocities.
 Although it is a great tool for detecting hemodynamically significant stenosis, it has relatively low specificity for those patients with 50% to 60% stenosis.
 Other forms of screening include computed tomography angiography (CTA), and contrast-enhanced magnetic resonance angiography (CE-MRA).
 They help to assess other variables that can impact an individuals risk including plaque morphology, intracranial collateralization, and brain perfusion.
 CTA or CE-MRA information can be used alongside CDU to help put into perspective a patient's need for surgery.

 Symptomatic patients who are very ill and unable to undergo surgery may be candidates for carotid angioplasty and stenting (CAS).
 The stent, a small, flexible, mesh-like tube is inserted into the artery under local anesthesia.
 The tube is then expanded to move plaque deposit out of the way and allow for more blood flow through the area.
 It was found from the carotid revascularization endarterectomy versus stenting Trials (CREST) that CEA and CAS did not yield significant differences when considering postoperative complications like restenosis, myocardial infarction, periprocedural stroke, ipsilateral stroke, and/or death.
-However, differences in the risk of stroke or death was higher in patients that underwent CAS.
+However, differences in the risk of stroke or death were higher in patients that underwent CAS.
 Other considerations for stenting is if the patient is at high risk for general anesthesia complications.

 Patients who have undergone neck radiotherapy, inducing stenosis, are at higher risk of developing temporary cranial nerve injury during endarterectomy, and late cerebrovascular events and restenosis following angioplasty and stenting.
 Endarterectomy is more challenging because these patients tend to have more diffuse plaques, as well as adhesions, scar tissue, and wound complications if prior radical neck dissection is done.